www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [ ] Try out JMH: https://www.bobulous.org.uk/coding/jmh/String-split.html
             * [x] UnifiedSet may support faster removal of any element, by using internal methods. -> I think, that this is not that useful for now.
             * [ ] Test table format.
-            * [ ] Consider avoiding using sets in table.
+            * [ ] Consider avoiding using sets in table and reason in source code why these stay, if these stay.
                 * [ ] lines attribute
                 * [ ] indexesOfFree
-            * [ ] beforeRemovalSubscriber vs. afterRemovalSubscriber -> afterRemovalSubscriber is deprecated and should be removed.
+            * [x] beforeRemovalSubscriber vs. afterRemovalSubscriber -> afterRemovalSubscriber is deprecated and should be removed.
-                * [ ] Remove usage of afterRemovalSubscriber and subscribeToAfterRemoval.
+                * [x] Remove usage of afterRemovalSubscriber and subscribeToAfterRemoval.
-                * [ ] Remove afterRemovalSubscriber and subscribeToAfterRemoval.
+                * [x] Remove afterRemovalSubscriber and subscribeToAfterRemoval.
             * [ ] Note why beforeRemovalSubscriber is used.
             * [x] Execute JMH test in daily CI.
             * [ ] Check performance without runtime checks.